World Women's Snooker: History

-World Ladies Billiards and Snooker Association (WLBSA), 1981–2015
+1981–2015: World Ladies Billiards and Snooker Association

 Mandy Fisher, a leading woman player, founded the World Ladies Billiards and Snooker Association (WLBSA) in 1981.
 The WLBSA held its first open snooker competition in Leeds in March 1982, and within a couple of years, the WBSA lost control of snooker to the WLBSA.

 In 1997, the World Professional Billiards and Snooker Association (WPBSA) started providing support and prize money for WLBSA tournaments, but the WPBSA's support for the women's circuit stopped in 2002 following the loss of income due to the UK government's restrictions on tobacco sponsorship of sport.

-World Ladies Billiards and Snooker (WLBS), 2015–2018
+2015–present

 The WLBSA was restructured as a subsidiary of the World Professional Billiards and Snooker Association in 2015, and became a full member of the World Snooker Federation in 2017.
 It was known as World Ladies Billiards and Snooker from July 2015 to November 2018.

-World Women’s Snooker, 2018–present

 In November 2018 the WLBSA was renamed as World Women's Snooker, and is responsible for women's snooker and billiards and the women's ranking list.

-World Women's Snooker Tour

-Since the 2020s, the WWS has set up a formal tournament structure for its events and introduced rankings to the women's snooker.
-As of 2025, a typical WWS Tour season are consisted of as follows: